 What Causes TMJ?

 A common cause of jaw pain is irritation in the back of the joint.
-When the jaw muscles get out of balance, the nerves bundle often gets irritated and compressed.
+When the jaw muscles get out of balance, the nerves bundle often get irritated and compressed.
 This results in pain with talking, chewing, or sometimes just sitting.
-On occasion these symptoms start when someone has been to the dentist and has had to keep their mouth open for a length of time..
+On occasion these symptoms start when someone has been to the dentist and has had to keep their mouth open for a length of time.

-Here are a few things to check on yourself if you are having TMJ pain:
+A few things to check on yourself if you are having TMJ pain…